Bhima: Marriages and children

 The Adi Parva mentions three wives of Bhima-Hidimbi, Draupadi and Balandhara, with whom he had one son each.
 Bhima's first wife, Hidimbi, also known as Hidimbā, was from the Rakshasa race—supernatural beings typically associated with evil deeds, such as consuming humans.
 Together, they had a son named Ghatotkacha (see previous section for details).
 Both Hidimbi and Ghatotkacha are notable exceptions, exhibiting benevolent qualities despite their Rakshasa origins.

 Draupadi was the daughter of King Drupada of Panchala, who held a svayamvara, an ancient ceremony in which a princess could choose her husband from among assembled suitors.
 During their hiding, they heard of it and went to Panchala to attend it in disguise.
 During the svayamvara, numerous princes and warriors failed to fulfil the challenge set by King Drupada.
 However, Arjuna, disguised as a Brahmin, succeeded in the archery challenge, winning Draupadi's hand.
 The Pandavas, who were in exile and disguised as Brahmins at the time, returned to their temporary abode with Draupadi.
 In a twist of events, Kunti, unaware of what Arjuna had won, instructed her sons to "share the alms" equally among them.
 Adhering to their mother's words, the Pandavas agreed to marry Draupadi collectively.
 Thus, Draupadi became the wife of all five Pandavas, a union that was sanctified by divine mandate.
 Bhima, being one of her husbands, was known for his deep affection and protective nature toward Draupadi throughout their lives.
 From Draupadi, Bhima fathered Sutasoma.

-Bhima's other wife Balandhara, the daughter of King of Kashi, was won by him at her svayamvara contest.
+Bhima's other wife Balandhara, daughter of the King of Kashi, was won by him at her svayamvara contest.
 They had a son named Savarga.
 The Bhagavata Purana records Balandhara as Kali and Savarga as Sarvagata.

 Later in the Ashramvasika Parva, the character Sanjaya mentions another wife of Bhima, described as the sister of "one who always opposed Krishna".
 Scholars have deduced this figure to be Shishupala, the king of Chedi.
 Simon Brodbeck theorizes that this marriage might have taken place after the Kurukshetra War, as this unnamed wife is not mentioned elsewhere.
 On the other hand, Wendy Doniger equates this unknown wife with Balandhara.